-For building the mission, all the edit functions "Copy", "Duplicate", "Cut", and "Paste" in the "Edit" menu are supported by CfgEdit.
-However, the "Delete" function is not yet implemented, and "Cut" may cause a problem when it is used as a substitution of "Delete".
-In other words, please note that all the items that are "Cut" have to be pasted somewhere in order for the robot to behave properly.
+For building the mission, all the edit functions "Copy", "Duplicate", "Cut", "Paste", and "Delete" in the " $\underline{\mathbf{E}}$ dit" menu are supported by CfgEdit.
 If you make a mistake during the construction of the robot mission and you wish to start over, left-click the Start Over button located on the left menu bar.
 CfgEdit will, then, clear the entire mission, and start a new configuration without killing its process.